 Tortoise Essential Asset Income Term Fund

-Tortoise Essential Asset Income Term Fund (TEAF, $13.39) is a CEF that is uniquely positioned to do well in 2021.
+Tortoise Essential Asset Income Term Fund (TEAF, $15.07) is a CEF that is uniquely positioned to do well in 2021 and beyond.

 TEAF has a collection of assets that you wouldn't normally expect to see bundled together, though they do have a common theme.
 The fund invests in tangible, long-lived assets it deems to be "essential," or indispensable to the modern economy.
 Tortoise breaks these essential assets into three subcategories: social, sustainable and energy infrastructure.

-Social infrastructure includes things like education, housing and senior living facilities.
+Social infrastructure includes things such as education, housing and senior living facilities.
 Energy infrastructure is mostly midstream pipelines, though this subcategory also includes exploration and production companies.
-It's the sustainable infrastructure that is particularly interesting because it fits perfectly with the incoming Biden administration's green mandate.
+It's the sustainable infrastructure that is particularly interesting because it fits perfectly with the Biden administration's green mandate.
 This would include investments in wind, solar and other renewable energy assets.

 We can't know for sure what 2021 will bring, but it's safe to assume that we'll see a lot more government spending on infrastructure in general and green infrastructure in particular.

-The fact that TEAF liquidates at net asset value means that, apart from the attractive 6.7% yield, paid monthly, we're very likely to enjoy respectable capital gains.
-At current prices, TEAF trades at a discount to net asset value of more than 17%.
+The fact that TEAF liquidates at net asset value means that, apart from the attractive 6% yield, paid monthly, we're very likely to enjoy respectable capital gains.
+At current prices, TEAF trades at a discount to net asset value of 12%.

 Vanguard Short-Term Corporate Bond ETF

-This brings me to the Vanguard Short-Term Corporate Bond ETF (VCSH, $82.99).
+This brings us to the Vanguard Short-Term Corporate Bond ETF (VCSH, $82.69).
 VCSH owns a portfolio of short-duration corporate bonds with maturities between one and five years.
-At time of writing, the average maturity of VCSH's holdings was 3.1 years.
+At time of writing, the average maturity of VCSH's holdings was three years.

 You won't find junk in VCSH.
-This is an investment-grade bond ETF with 45.5% of its portfolio in A-rated bonds and 45.6% in BBB.
-Most of the remainder is invested in AA-rated bonds.
+This is an investment-grade bond ETF with 51.8% of its portfolio in bonds rated A or higher and 48.2% in bonds rated BBB.

 VCSH is a good candidate for the portion of your portfolio you would normally keep in cash or short-term bonds.
 While not as safe as Treasuries, it's a high-quality bond portfolio – one not likely to take serious losses in a bear market.